PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Where can I find marked water trails in Maryland?

-The Maryland DNR website lists official water trails with maps.
-Many state parks have marked trails.
-The Captain John Smith Chesapeake Trail and Star-Spangled Banner Trail have excellent online resources with downloadable maps.
+The Maryland DNR website lists over 750 miles of official water trails with maps.
+Many state parks have marked trails with numbered markers.
+The Captain John Smith Chesapeake Trail and Star-Spangled Banner Trail have excellent online resources with downloadable maps that work offline once saved to your phone.

 PaddleRoundThePier is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, Amazon.co.uk & Amazon.ca.